saurabh1088/notes/iOS/Persistence/CoreData.md

 ## NSPersistentStoreCoordinator

-Responsible for managing the persistent stores.
-Most of the time a persistent store is a database which lives on filesystem.
+- Responsible for managing the persistent stores.
+- Most of the time a persistent store is a database which lives on filesystem.
-It's possible to have many persistent stores at once.
-One can also have custome made one derived from NSPersistentStore.
+- It's possible to have many persistent stores at once.
+- One can also have custome made one derived from NSPersistentStore.

+- Managed object context uses a coordinator to facilitate the persistence of its entities in the coordinator’s registered stores.
+- Managed object context cannot function without a coordinator because context relies on coordinator's access to managed object model.
+- A persistent store coordinator presents its registered stores as aggregate.
+This implies that the context can operate on the union of those stores instead of individually.
+- A persistent store coordinator performs its work on a private serial queue.
+- One can use multiple coordinators if one requires separate queues.
+- Using persistent store coordinator one can
+    - Add OR remove persistent stores
+    - Change the type of persistent stores
+    - Changes the on-disk location of persistent stores
+    - Query metadata of specific store
+    - Defer store's migration
+    - Determine whether two objects originate from the same store etc.

 ## NSFetchRequest